 Denise joined Watsi on August 13th, 2019.
-Four months ago, Denise became the 5331st member to automatically support a new Watsi patient every month.
-Since then, 224 more people have become monthly donors!
-Denise's most recent donation supported Guerdina, a student from Haiti, to fund prep and transport for heart surgery.
+Eight months ago, Denise became the 5331st member to automatically support a new Watsi patient every month.
+Since then, 461 more people have become monthly donors!
+Denise's most recent donation supported Bon, a future doctor from Cambodia, to fund a mastoidectomy.

 Guerdina is a student from Haiti.
 She lives in a small village in the mountains of central Haiti with her parents and 4 siblings.
 She likes going to school and would like to become a teacher.
 Guerdina has a cardiac condition called rheumatic mitral regurgitation.
 One of the four valves of her heart was severely damaged by a rheumatic fever she suffered in childhood, and can no longer adequately pump blood through her body.
 Guerdina will fly to the Dominican Republic to receive treatment.
 On October 29, she will undergo cardiac surgery, during which surgeons will attempt to repair her valve; if they are unable to do so, they will implant an artificial replacement..
 Another organization, The Mitral Foundation, is contributing $7500 to pay for surgery.
 Guerdina's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Guerdina's family overseas.
 "I am hopeful that after my surgery I will feel healthy and normal," said Guerdina.